joshleaves/reford/src/Basic_Knowledge.md

 When describing command-line programs, I will make sure to explain them, or keep them simple enough so that the command is easy to understand.

 * * *
+[^ram]: Just picture a bookcase: if you want to access the fifth book from the left, on the middle shelf, you can pick it out straight away, without having to pick out all books starting from the top shelf.
+This is the meaning of "Random Access".
 [^nano]: You can fight over eMacs or vim all you want, but in this house, we use nano!